-Now go into detail regarding the business model.
-How will it make money?
-What are the long-term value enhancers that make this business a worthwhile investment?
+Although different in their roles, that highlighted in bold statement above also applies to your term value enhancers that make this business a worthwhile investment?
 Write about the industry, the company and its products and services.
 This section should contain:

-- 1. An industry analysis of its current status and, most importantly, its future trends. - 2.
-The specific target markets and specific target primary customers.
-Support these comments with hard data.
+Now go into detail regarding your business model.
+How will it make money?
+What are the longcomments with hard data.
 Never tell the reader: "... because it's a huge multibillion-dollar market, and all we're seeking is 1% of that market."
-If you make general statements like this, you are really telling the investor that you haven't got a clue as to where to go to sell your product or service.
-I might as well say it here: Never define success as "first mover advantage".
-That might have been ok in the early Internet years, but most of us lost money on that concept. - 3.
-A clear description of the products and the value-added services.
-Be "technical enough" without being overbearing and losing the reader in confusing terminology.
-One of my best friends, a very successful venture capitalist in Boston for 30 years, tells many of his entrepreneurs that when it comes to technology, he basically understands how a toaster works.
-The message here: If you lose your audience in techtalk, you will lose your audience in the business model.
+If you make general statements like this, you are really telling the reader that you haven't got a clue as to where to go to sell your product or service.
+I might as well say it here: Never! define success as "first mover advantage."